saucetray/German-C-and-CPP/README.md

 ### Inspiration

-I was insipred by a Keller Lewis, Liam Middlebrook, and Schuyler Martin.
+I was inspired by a Keller Lewis, Liam Middlebrook, and Schuyler Martin.
 Thank you.